Pages

 Rap 1980s

+In the 80s, rap was mostly underground or independent, with little radio play and not much commercial success.
 I remember artists hustling to get their music out there, often selling albums on the street or out of their car trunks.
+Some even created hit records in their home studios, which was pretty impressive for the time.

 Rap 2024

 Today, rap is a major player in the music industry.
 It’s backed by big corporations, gets plenty of radio play, and established artists like Rick Ross and Lil Wayne are at the top of their game.
+I’ve seen more and more new artists breaking into the scene, flaunting their wealth and luxury in ways that were unheard of back in the day.

 5. TECHNOLOGY AND DISTRIBUTION